robbi5/kleineanfragen/README.md

 * `ka-people-XX` (replace XX with a two letter state)
 * `ka-ministries-XX` (replace XX with a two letter state)

+### Troubleshooting

+You just `git pull`ed and now kleineanfragen doesn't start anymore?
+Try `docker-compose rm web` and `docker-compose build web` — this rebuilds the container that the application is running in.

 Dependencies
 ------------